 In the pantheon of drunkards, the lewd and derogatory reign supreme.
 The cadence of inhibitions shed and how it betrays the guise of rationality is a curious sight to behold.
-Tonight, Valhalla is punctuated by loud bellows, guffaws, shouts exclaimed like bloodlust rearing venom on virgin nerves.
+Tonight, Valhalla is punctuated by the loudest of bellows, guffaws, shouts exclaimed like bloodlust rearing venom on virgin nerves.

 In the cusp of a new dawn, all sense seep through with every breaking.
 It all feels foreign now.
 And the excuse of being needed gets a tad too taxing.